Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

 \begin{theorem} Let $K$ be a number fields of discriminant $d_K$ and degree $n$.
 Let $F(x)$ be a even compact Mestre test function and $\lambda >0$.
 Then

 \end{theorem}

-Using this theorem in the special case of $K = \mathbb{Q}$, Mestre proved that the conductor of an abelian variety over $\mathbb{Q}$ of dimension $g$ is at least $10^g$, just taking the bound he found for elliptic curves and adding the exponent.
-We can do the same for abelian varieties over number fields, hence obtaining a criterion not only for the non-existence of elliptic curves with everywhere good reduction, but for abelian varieties with everywhere good reduction.
+Using this theorem in the special case of $K = \mathbb{Q}$, Mestre proved that the conductor of an abelian variety over $\mathbb{Q}$ of dimension $g$, and with analytic $L$-function, is at least $10^g$.
+We obtain an analogous result in the case of abelian varieties over number fields, hence obtaining a criterion not only for the non-existence of elliptic curves with everywhere good reduction, but for abelian varieties with everywhere good reduction.

-The following table give the number of fields with bounded root discriminant and computed Mestre bound greater than $1$, sorted by degree.
+The following table gives the number of fields with bounded root discriminant and computed Mestre bound greater than $1$, sorted by degree.
 As we mentioned before, if there is no abelian variety with everywhere good reduction over a number field, then the same is true for any of its subfield.
-Counting those yields the following table, where the rows corresponding to the degrees $2$ up to $6$ show improved results, displayed in the third column.
-The second coumn gives the root discriminant range on which the computation were done.
-When the maximal discriminant considered is smaller than $11.18 \approx 2 \pi e^\gamma $, there might be an exceptional field with higher root discriminant for which the Mestre bound is greater than $1$, but the behaviour of the bound makes it highly improbable.
-The computations were then stopped in order to gain time.
+Counting those subfields yields the following table, where the rows corresponding to the degrees $2$ up to $6$ show improved results, displayed in the third column.

+The second column gives the root discriminant bound up to which the computations were completed.
+When the maximal discriminant considered is smaller than $2 \pi e^\gamma \approx 11.18 $, there might be an exceptional field with higher root discriminant for which the Mestre bound is greater than $1$, but the behavior of the bound makes it highly improbable.

+Finally, between parenthesis we give the number of fields for which our results stay true without supposing GRH.
+As explained in remark~\ref{without GRH}, we changed the test function we used to get the bound in each computation, obtaining each time a slightly worse bound, hence a lower number of fields with the desired property than when we suppose GRH.

 The detailed analysis of the relation between the bound obtained for a field $K$ and the arithmetic of this field is still being investigated.
-The full list of fields with computed bound greater than 1, as well as their LMFDB labels and associated computed bounds, can be found in \citep{DOI_conductor_abelian_varieties}.
+The full list of fields with computed bound greater than 1, as well as their LMFDB labels and associated computed bounds, can be found in \cite{DOI_conductor_abelian_varieties}.